true-myth/true-myth/README.md

 Thus, you can replace functions which take polymorphic arguments or have polymorphic return values to try to handle scenarios where something may be a success or an error with functions using `Result`.

 Any place you try to treat either a `Maybe` or a `Result` as just the underlying value rather than the container, the type systems will complain, of course.
-And you'll also get help from smart editors with suggestions about what kinds of values (includingfunctions) you need to interact with any given helper or method, since the type definitions are supplied.
+And you'll also get help from smart editors with suggestions about what kinds of values (including functions) you need to interact with any given helper or method, since the type definitions are supplied.

 By leaning on TypeScript or Flow to handle the checking, we also get all these benefits with *no* runtime overhead other than the cost of constructing the actual container objects (which is to say: *very* low!).